wongyouth/weekly-sharing/06-graphql-in-openapply/graphql-in-OA.md

 ----

-# types
+# action types

-- unauthorized error
+When an error occurs

+- go to login page
-- other error
+- show an error toast at the same page

 ----